code-423n4/2022-11-stakehouse-findings/data/9svR6w-Q.md

 which will attempt to send eth back to GiantSavETHVaultPool at https://github.com/code-423n4/2022-11-stakehouse/blob/4b6828e9c807f2f7c569e6d721ca1289f7cf7112/contracts/liquid-staking/SavETHVault.sol#L189

-It's not clear that GiantSavETHVaultPool has a function to receive this ETH.
-In addition, upon receiving the ETH it should update idleETH with this amount.
+If GiantSavETHVaultPool receives this ETH, it should update idleETH with this amount.